 While order management and fulfillment are complicated, reverse logistics can be even more challenging to navigate during the post-peak season.
 Returns have to be received and processed from thousands of customers looking for refunds and exchanges.
 And the returned inventory must be sorted, logged, and transported quickly to maximize cost-efficiency.

 This can be difficult to do after a busy holiday season.
-Below, we’ve got a few suggestions to help you make it through the final stretch of peak season.
+Below, we share a few suggestions to help you make it through the final stretch of peak season as smoothly as possible.

 Provide the Shipping Labels